Best Practices: Configuration Security

 Apply data filters before returning the data to the client/browser.

-Create schema modules with the following settings:
+Create schemas using the O modules with the following settings:

 -

 Tag the module with the keyword api.
-Tagged modules are accessible in the API Docs Dashboard tool.
+Tagged modules are accessible in the API Docs Dashboard Tool.

 -